FrontEndFoxes/kitchen-sune/src/recipes/sweet-potato-lentil-curry.md

 4. Cut the onions into small pieces
 5. Heat the olive oil in a large pot on medium heat and sauté the onions
 6. Add the garlic and fry along briefly, then add the sweet potatoes and the bell pepper
-7. Add the tomatoe puree and the spices and fry along briefly
+7. Add the tomato puree and the spices and fry along briefly
 8. Add the lentils, coconut milk and vegetable broth and stir well
 9. Let it simmer for about 25 minutes